ProsperWorks/copper-sdk/docs/reference.md

 ```

 ## showModal()
 The method showModal() will open the modal in Copper's web page.
-The url for the modal is set as the url of the embedded app appended with "?location=modal".
-For example, if the url of the embdded app is "https://www.example.com", the modal url is "https://www.example.com?location=modal".
+The url for the modal is set as the url of the embedded app appended with `?location=modal`.
+For example, if the url of the embdded app is `https://www.example.com`, the modal url is `https://www.example.com?location=modal`.

 #### Parameter
 | Name | Type   | Required | Description                                    |